-- 1. a.
-On the condition that the student's study programme has been approved, the Board of Examiners will determine the result of the final assessment as soon as the student has completed all the required course units.
+a.
+If the student's study programme has been approved, the Board of Examiners will determine the result of the final assessment as soon as the student has successfully completed all the required course units.
 The Board of Examiners may define terms to this end.
-By determining the result of the final assessment, the Board of Examiners confirms that the student has achieved the learning outcomes formulated in Article 3.1 of Part B of these Teaching and Examination Regulations - b.
+By determining the result of the final assessment, the Board of Examiners confirms that the student has achieved the learning outcomes formulated in Article 3.1 of Part B of these Teaching and Examination Regulations. b.
 If a student fails to meet the relevant deadlines for approval of the study programme, referred to under a, the Board of Examiners may postpone the graduation date.
-This date may then be in the academic year following the year in which the last examination was passed. - 3.
-The Board of Examiners will determine the result of the final assessment as soon as the student has passed all the required examinations and has thus achieved the learning outcomes formulated in Article 3.2 of Part B of these Teaching and Examination Regulations.
+This date may then be in the academic year following the year in which the last examination was passed.

-- 4. Before the result of the final assessment can be determined, the Board of Examiners may decide to test the student's knowledge of one or more course units or components of the degree programme, if and inasmuch as the marks for these course units provide a reason for doing so. - 5.
-By determining the result of the final assessment, the Board of Examiners also commits itself to a speedy processing of the issuing of the certificate. - 6.
-The graduation date is the date on which the final assessment is passed, as determined by the Board of Examiners in accordance with the provisions of Article 8.2.1, and not the date on which the degree certificate is presented to the student. - 7.
-If a student wishes to postpone the date of graduation due to extra course units that still need to be taken, they must submit a request to this end to the Board of Examiners no later than two weeks upon the determination of the examination date. - 8.
-The successfully passed final assessment as referred to in Article 8.2.1, and all assignments submitted within the framework of this assessment, will be kept on file by the Faculty Board for a period of at least 7 years.
+- 2. The Board of Examiners will determine the result of the final assessment as soon as the student has passed all the required examinations and has thus achieved the learning outcomes formulated in Article 3.2 of Part B of these Teaching and Examination Regulations. - 3.
+Before the result of the final assessment can be determined, the Board of Examiners may decide to test the student's knowledge of one or more course units or components of the degree programme, if and inasmuch as the marks for these course units provide a reason for doing so. - 4.
+By determining the result of the final assessment, the Board of Examiners also commits itself to a speedy processing of the issuing of the certificate. - 5.
+The graduation date is the date on which the final assessment is passed, as determined by the Board of Examiners in accordance with the provisions of Article 8.2.1, and not the date on which the degree certificate is presented to the student. - 6.
+If a student wishes to postpone the date of graduation due to extra course units that still need to be completed, they must submit a request to this end to the Board of Examiners within two weeks of the date of the last examination. - 7.
+The successfully passed final assessment as referred to in Article 8.2.1, and all assignments submitted within the framework of this assessment, will be kept on file by the Faculty Board for a period of at least seven years.